ksssomesh12/tg-mirror-bot/README.md

 - Dynamic Config Support, to facilitate easier and streamlined experience for editing config files.
 - Sync Config Files at every /restart command.
 - Edit values of environment variables in 'config.env' from within the bot using InlineKeyboardButtons.
+- 'aria2c' daemon starts as a subprocess from within the 'bot' python module, facilitating better handling of processes.
+This also results in both 'aria2c' daemon and the 'bot' python module restarting with every '/restart' command.
+- Support for using custom tracker list formatted as a text file, as required by 'aria2c' daemon.

 ## Supported Archive File Types
 ```